Atwater High School Agriculture Courses

 This course meets CTE Agriscience pathway concentration course credit

-The classroom and course content is a UC Curriculum Integration (UCCI) course, and this course also qualifies students to participate in all local, state, and national FFA events/activities throughout the year as an official state and national FFA member.
+This course also qualifies students to participate in all local, state, and national FFA events/activities throughout the year as an official state and national FFA member.

 This course meets CTE Agriscience pathway capstone course credit